WHAT ABOUT SCRUBBERS?

-What are Scrubbers?
+What are scrubbers?

 Scrubbers are ‘exhaust gas cleaning systems’ that use seawater or freshwater to remove sulphur and other contaminants from a ship’s air exhaust when heavy oil fuel is used.
 This process reduces emissions released into the air; however, scrubber wash water is discharged into the ocean and can be toxic to marine life.
 The use of scrubbers effectively turns air pollution into ocean pollution.

-Why do ships use Scrubbers?
+Why do ships use scrubbers?

 Regulations by the Internation Maritime Organization (IMO) and the North American Emissions Control Area (ECA) have attempted to reduce air pollution by mandating lower sulphur emissions - to 0.5% and 0.1% respectively.
-The intent was to have ships switch to using cleaner fuels, such as very low sulphur fuel oil or distilled low sulphur marine gas fuel.
+The intent was to have ships switch to using cleaner fuels, such as very low sulphur marine gas oil or distilled low sulphur marine gas fuel.

 Unfortunately, IMO guidelines allow the use of scrubbers to meet their reduced emission mandates.
 Heavy oil fuel is about half the price of low sulphur fuel and many ships have opted to install scrubbers instead of switching to cleaner fuels.
 Most cruise ships using Victoria as a port of call use heavy fuel oil with scrubbers.
 The installation of scrubbers reduces costs and increases profits for ship owners with unknown future health and environmental implications and costs for their host communities.